 - Then decide on your lodging options

-- Easter and Christmas is low season: you don’t even have to plan much.
+- Easter to Christmas is low season: you don’t even have to plan much.
 Just book the first night’s hotel close to your gateway airport and take from there, day by day.

 This route is far from exhaustive but it does promise to cover the full gamut of Dominican culture, history, nature, food, sporting activities and entertainment.
 Needless to say, if one region catches your eye—forget the loop, just stop and enjoy!

 About us: We own and operate Tubagua Ecolodge located in the north central mountains near Puerto Plata.
 We made this map to help our guests and now we’re sharing it with anyone who is looking for something more than a resort vacation.
 If you can, try to fit Tubagua Ecolodge in to your plans.